pysal/spaghetti/README.md

 ## Support

-If you are having issues, please [create an issue](https://github.com/pysal/spaghetti/issues), start a [discussion](https://github.com/pysal/spaghetti/discussions), or talk to us in the [gitter room](https://gitter.im/pysal/spaghetti).
+If you are having issues, please [create an issue](https://github.com/pysal/spaghetti/issues), start a [discussion](https://github.com/pysal/spaghetti/discussions), or talk to us in [PySAL's Discord channel](https://discord.gg/BxFTEPFFZn).
 All questions, comments, & discussions should happen in a public forum, where possible.
 Private messages and emails will not be answered in a substantive manner.

 ## Code of Conduct